-4. Camp Coordination and Participant Protocols
+4. Camp Coordination and Operation Requirements

-Sponsored Programs.
-The Education Outreach Executive Manager for youth programs will coordinate and verify additional training protocols for Camp Directors, Health Supervisors, Counselors, and Residential Advisors to ensure components of ATCP 78 and DCF 252 are met through an Operational Manual.
+The Education Outreach Executive Manager for youth programs will coordinate and verify additional training protocols for Camp Directors, Health Supervisors, Counselors, and Residential Advisors to ensure components of ATCP 78 and DCF 252 are met through an Operational Guide.
+This includes, but is not limited to check in/out, medication dispensing, and incident reporting.